Updated on: October 2, 2025

 - Advanced system tune-up.

 The system tune-up tools significantly improved performance on my Windows 10 PC.
 The junk cleaner found over 26 GB of files and let me choose what to delete.
-I also appreciated the Software Updater, which automatically detected and updated outdated programs and drivers, meaning I didn’t have to manually check every program on my PC.
+I also appreciated the Software Updater, which automatically detected and updated outdated programs and drivers, eliminating the need for me to check every program on my PC manually.

 My biggest issue with Avira is that its VPN isn’t as fast as Bitdefender’s and doesn’t work with popular streaming sites like Amazon Prime and Disney+.
 That said, it does have a kill switch for Windows users and supports torrenting, so it’s not a bad choice as far as antivirus-bundled VPNs go.